Keith Spaith

-Keith Spaith (April 8, 1923 – March 1, 1976) was a Canadian football player for the Calgary Stampeders from 1948 to 1954.
+Robert Keith Spaith (April 8, 1923 – March 19, 1977) was an American Canadian football player for the Calgary Stampeders from 1948 to 1954.

 Early life

 Spaith was born in Dinuba, California.
 He played college football with Saint Mary's College of California and later transferred to University of Southern California.

 Career

 In 1947, Spaith played one season in the Pacific Coast Professional Football League, with the Hawaiian Warriors.
 His team finished 7–2 and won the league title, though it was later discovered that players had bet on games.
 Spaith was one of 14 suspended.

 Western Interprovincial Football Union

 Spaith joined the Calgary Stampeders in 1948.
-In his rookie season he led the Stamps to an undefeated 12–0 record (the last team in Canadian professional football to do so) and won the Grey Cup.
-In that victory he played all 60 minutes, and even intercepted a pass.
-He was also an all-star and winner of the Jeff Nicklin Memorial Trophy as best player in the west.
-In 1949 the Cowboys went 13–1 but lost the Grey Cup to the Montreal Alouettes.
-Regardless, once again Spaith was an all-star and MVP award winner.
-The Stamps, under his leadership, had a 25-win and 1-loss regular season record in his first two years.
+In his rookie season he led the Stamps to an undefeated 12–0 record (the last team in Canadian professional football to do so) while being named an All-Star and being named the best player in the Western Division with the Jeff Nicklin Memorial Trophy.
+In the 36th Grey Cup, he played all 60 minutes and even intercepted a pass.
+In 1949 the Cowboys went 13–1 and Spaith was awarded All-Star honors again to go along with winning the Nicklin Trophy.
+In the 37th Grey Cup, they lost to the Montreal Alouettes.

 Spaith played five more seasons with Calgary.
 He completed 555 of 1166 passes for 8906 yards, with 23 touchdown passes and 52 interceptions.
 He also punted 397 times.

 After his football career, he returned to the United States and worked in the construction business.